-My aquarium is green or brownish yellow water and cloudy.
+My aquarium has a greenish or brownish tinge to the water and looks cloudy.
 The fish look OK but I can hardly see them.
 It seems as if it is getting worse by the day.
 What is causing this and what should I do?
 Please read on for a simplified view of the problem, its causes and a simple course of action to alleviate it….

 What is it?

 The green in the water is caused by microscopical green algae called phytoplankton.
 You will notice them when millions of these phytoplankton get together to form a large group.
 When low in number, these phytoplankton will turn your aquarium a slight hazy-greenish color and as they increase in number so will the unsightly greenish brownish soupy mess thicken in your aquarium.